-I must confess that while researching and deciding to sign up for Wildlife ACT in South Africa, I never fully grasped the significance of conserving African wild dogs.
-Of course, the elephant, giraffe, cheetah, and lion were all much bigger areas of interest when one has to travel across an ocean to see such wild beasts.
-It did not take me very long to see the fun and justification in the conservation of the African wild dog.
+I must confess that while researching and deciding to sign up for Wildlife ACT in South Africa, I never fully grasped the significance of conserving African Wild Dogs.
+Of course, the elephant, giraffe, cheetah, and lion were all much bigger areas of interest when one has to travel across an ocean to see such animals.
+It did not take me very long to see the fun and justification in the conservation of the African Wild Dog.

 I can’t wait to get up early and be back on the hunt with the African Wild dog.